Sponsored Research and Programs

 Dr. Susan Mapp, Associate Provost for Institutional Effectiveness & Innovation, oversees the Office of Sponsored Research and Programs, which manages sponsored research initiatives, grant programs, and undergraduate research initiatives including the Summer Scholarship, Creative Arts and Research Projects Program (SCARP).
 She assists faculty and staff in identifying and applying for external grants, contracts, and sponsored research opportunities that support college programs, centers, and initiatives, as well as helping to ensure compliance with all funder requirements.

-Dr. Matt Skillen, Dean of Faculty and Associate Provost for Student Learning, oversees internal faculty grant programs.
-He also oversees requests for release time and overload associated with grants.
+Dr. Jodi Lancaster, Dean of Faculty and Associate Provost for Student Learning, oversees internal faculty grant programs.

 - Dana Maulfair, Assistant to the Associate Provosts, works with the associate provosts to manage and track grants and programming as well as on faculty professional development.
 In addition, she serves as the administrator for the Institutional Review Board (IRB).